ompateldeveloper/learn-sql/PLSQL.md

 - to assign value :
 ```
 v_variable1 := 1;
--- or you can assign variable using select over a tabl;e as well
+-- or you can assign variable using select over a table as well
 SELECT id INTO v_varible2 FROM songs WHERE title LIKE 'unity';
+-- id must return one value for his case

 ```
+- cursor : array equivalent in SQL
-- to print things over console
+- to print equivalent in SQL
 ```
 dbms_output.put_line('hello ' || variable1);
 ```